 354. SOCIOLOGY OF SEX & SEXUALITIES.
 (3, 0, 3).
-Examination of social control surrounding sex and sexualities in American society, with special emphasis on the social consequences of privileging some sexual practices and identities while stigmatizing others.
+Examination of social control surrounding sex and sexualities in American society.

 362. CRIMINOLOGY.
 (3, 0, 3).
 Examination of crime and criminal behavior from a sociological perspective.
 Special emphasis on theories of crime, corrections, treatment and rehabilitation.
 This course is intended to provide non-sociology majors with a basic understanding of the issues and concerns of crime and corrections in the U.S. We will learn the relevant theoretical approaches and see what empirical evidence there is in support of them.
 For sociology majors the course is intended as a grounding in the sub-field of criminology that will underlie and is pre-requisite to all further study in the field.

 364. JUVENILE DELINQUENCY.
 (3, 0, 3).
 Study of the distribution and causes of juvenile delinquency in American society, with particular emphasis paid to correctional policies for juvenile offenders.